 *If the application deadline falls on a weekend, applications will be accepted until the close of business on the next business day.

-Once you apply and before you submit any prior transcripts, be sure to meet with an advisor.
+Before you meet with a health sciences advisor, apply to AACC and submit official transcripts from prior academic institutions.
+Be sure to meet with an advisor.

 If you plan to transfer general education requirements, have your official transcripts sent directly to the college's records and registration office.
 The official transcripts from all previously attended institutions of higher education must be submitted.

 Mandatory attendance at an information session is required prior to submitting the Radiologic Technology program application.
 Call 410-777-7310 for dates, times and locations or view the schedule on AACC's online calendar.